n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-Egerion/README.md

 ## About

-A Restfull Application based on Spring Boot Framework which consist of two sub projects.
+A Restfull Application based on Spring Framework which consist of two sub projects.
 First project is back-end of the Loan App and the second one is the front-end part.
 Application capabilities are: